-Multiple fatalities in shooting at WalMart in El Paso, Texas
+Multiple dead in shooting at WalMart in El Paso, Texas; three people arrested

 EL PASO, Tx.
-(Reuters) - Multiple people were killed in a shooting at a WalMart in El Paso, Texas on Saturday and more than one suspect was in custody, an official said, after panicked shoppers fled in the latest U.S. mass shooting.
+(Reuters) - Multiple people were killed in a shooting at a WalMart in El Paso, Texas on Saturday and three suspects were in custody after the latest U.S. mass shooting sent panicked shoppers fleeing.

-Olivia Zepeda, chief of staff to El Paso Mayor Dee Margo, said there were multiple fatalities and multiple suspects arrested.
-She could not immediately say how many people were killed, or give any other details about the suspects.
+El Paso Mayor Dee Margo said three people had been arrested by police, but could not immediately say whether all three were directly involved in the shooting.

+“This is just a tragedy that I’m having a hard time getting my arms around,” Margo told CNN.

 The El Paso Police Department said the scene remained active around the Cielo Vista Mall, near the WalMart.